 Review copyright Sue's DVD Reviews

-Browsing Amazon, as one does, this DVD was recommended to me, along with several others that were about Greek culture or people.
+While I was browsing Amazon, as one does, this DVD was recommended to me, along with several others that were about Greek culture or people.
 I assume that this is because I had already rated 'My Big Fat Greek Wedding' highly, and had 'Driving Aphrodite' on my wishlist.
 I had no idea that there were so many films featuring Greek people!
 I skimmed through the reviews, rejecting the ones that were unpopular, and put 'Never on Sunday' on my wishlist, as it seemed to be very highly regarded in both the UK and US.

 I received it for Christmas, and we watched it last night.

-Our first surprise was that it was as old as it is - I hadn't really taken in the details, so we had not noted that it was made in 1960, nor - stranger still - that it was black and white.
+Our first surprise was that it was as old as it is.
+I hadn't really taken in the details, so we had not noted that it was made in 1960, nor - stranger still - that it was black and white.
 I also hadn't expected that over half the film was in Greek, with English sub-titles (there are options for three or four other languages in the menu).

 However, it seemed like an interesting story, if somewhat unusual.
-Ilya is the main character, brilliantly played by Melina Mercouri who is best known as one of the earliest women in Greek goverment.
+Ilya is the main character, brilliantly played by Melina Mercouri who is best known as one of the earliest women in Greek government.
 She is a lively, fun-loving 'lady of the night'.
 She goes swimming each morning to entertain sailors, and is said not to have a price... she chooses her men, depending on whether or not she likes them.

 Homer (Jules Dassin) is an American philosopher visiting Greece, determined to find out what made the country descend from the great cultural icon of ancient times into the disorganised, light-hearted crazy culture he sees around him.
 We first come across him in a taverna, watching people getting drunk and dancing in typical Greek style.
 He makes a cultural error, and is embroiled in an angry fight when Ilya - who speaks pretty good English - arrives and manages to negotiate.